bootstrapworld/curriculum/lessons/Data-Science/histograms/langs/en-us/slides.md

 @image{images/pet-numbers.png, 250}

-There are 2 displays on the bottom of @printable-exercise{pages/summarizing-columns.adoc}.
-The display on the left is a @vocab{Bar chart}.
+There are 2 displays on @printable-exercise{pages/summarizing-columns.adoc}.
+The first display is a @vocab{Bar chart}.

 - The x-axis lists the values of a categorical variable (`species`).
 - The y-axis shows the @vocab{frequency} of categorical values in the dataset.